Activists: Hours before cease-fire, 37 killed in Syrian town

-BEIRUT (AP) — Syrian rescuers and a war monitoring group say 37 people were killed in airstrikes in a town in the eastern Ghouta region near the capital, Damascus, just hours before a cease-fire went into effect after midnight.
+BEIRUT (AP) — Airstrikes killed at least 37 people in a Syrian town in the eastern Ghouta region near the Syrian capital, Damascus, as another rebel group called for a cease-fire to negotiate evacuations with the government and its backer Russia, rescuers and a rebel spokesman said Friday.

-The rebel group Faylaq al-Rahman, one of at least three operating in the sprawling region, says intense government attacks targeted the area it controls on Thursday.
+The rebel group Faylaq al-Rahman, one of at least three operating in the sprawling region, said the cease-fire went into effect by midnight Thursday.
+Spokesman Waiel Olwan said intense government attacks targeted the area controlled by his group amid a ground push.

-Rescuers, known as White Helmets, say the casualties were from an airstrike that hit an underground shelter in the town of Arbeen.
+Rescuers, known as White Helmets, said all 37 people died in a single airstrike that hit an underground shelter in Arbeen.
+The Syrian Observatory for Human Rights also reported the attacks and said government troops advanced in Hazeh south of Arbeen.

-Rebel spokesman Wael Oweilan said Friday negotiations with Russia will follow to allow for the evacuation of civilians from the area.
+Olwan said his group has reached out to the United Nations to negotiate the cease-fire amid the government escalation.
+Negotiations with Russia will follow to allow for the evacuation of civilians from the area, he said.

 Most Read Nation & World Stories